Renault 4: Launch of the R3 and R4

 Renault launched the Renault 3 and the Renault 4 simultaneously in July 1961.
 The cars shared the same body and most mechanical components, but the R3 was powered by a 603 cc version of the engine while the R4 featured a 747 cc engine.
 This placed the R3 in the 3CV taxation class while the R4 was in the 4CV class.
 Maximum power output was rated by Renault as 22.5 hp-metric for the R3, and 26.5 or 32 hp-metric for the R4, depending on price level and the type of carburettor fitted.
 Initially the base versions of the R3 and R4 came with a thick C-pillar behind each of the rear doors.
 Quarter glass was a 400 franc option for the basic R4.
 The extra visibility increased the weight of the vehicle, but these windows soon became standard for all R4s.

 The R3 and R4 were targeted at the Citroën 2CV that employed soft springs and long wheel travel to absorb bumps on rough roads.
 The Renault 3/4 applied the same approach and two models appeared at the Paris Motor Show in 1961 on a specialized demonstration display that incorporated an irregular rolling road.
 Visitors could sit inside a car, which remained undisturbed while the suspension absorbed the erratic bumps of the rolling road.
 In 1962 Renault employed the same display at the Turin Motor Show.

 The basic version of the R3 was priced 40 francs below the lowest-priced version of the Citroën 2CV in 1961 and featured painted bumpers and grille, a simplified instrument panel, a single sun visor, no windshield washer, and no interior door trim panels.
 This trim was also offered with the more powerful R4 engine.
-The R4L with six side windows, chrome-colored bumper and grille, as well as a less spartan interior cost 400 francs (roughly 8%) more than the R4 with its four side windows.
+The R4L with six side windows, bumper and grille in chrome, as well as a less spartan interior cost 400 francs (roughly 8%) more than the R4 with its four side windows.
 However, as with the Renault 4CV "Service" in 1953, customers shunned the basic model and in October 1962, the Renault R3 was discontinued, along with the most basic version of the Renault 4.

 A "Super" version (branded "de Luxe" in some export markets) with opening rear quarter-light windows and extra trim was also offered.
 The de Luxe and Super versions of the R4L received a version of the engine from the Renault Dauphine giving them an engine capacity of 845 cc.
 After the withdrawal of the 603 cc engined R3, the 747 cc R4 model continued to be listed with an entry-level recommended retail price, but the slightly larger-engined L versions were more popular.
 By 1965, Renault had removed the extra "R" from their model names: the Renault R4L thus became the Renault 4L.